Lithophane Settings (December 2024 update)

 If you have problems slicing/printing or just want a known good lithophane slicer profile, we have some below for download.

-These downloadable profiles are not updated as often as the information on this page.
+Please Note, these downloadable profiles are no longer updated.
 If a profile isn’t available for your printer or the profile itself is out of date just make a new lithophane profile in your slicer and use the speed/acceleration and other settings on this page as guide.

 You may need to adjust some or all of the above settings to match your own printer/setup, but they’re an excellent starting point.